perriera/extras_rsi/README.md

 </div>

 ## Who would want to use this?
 Anyone wishing to keep proprietary source code and data private but allow clients to utilize their software quickly and easily.
-More specifically, anyone wishing to easily coordinate multiple tasks running in the background on a remote server that can share files via Unix style sockets, will find this short little project inddespensible, (as it can easily coordinate multiple tasks on remote servers from a local client).
+More specifically, anyone wishing to easily coordinate multiple tasks running in the background on a remote server that can share files via Unix style sockets, will find this short little project indespensible, (as it can easily coordinate multiple tasks on remote servers from a local client).

 >
 > Presently intended for Linux platforms only.